-The Salt Spring Island Conservancy has restored another fairway (about 1 ha) at the former golf course, building new wetlands to create habitat for wildlife.
+This fall, the Conservancy restored another fairway (about 1 ha) at the former golf course at Blackburn Lake Nature Reserve, building new wetlands to increase wildlife habitat.

-Thank you to our funders who supported the wetland restoration: WWF-Coca-Cola Canada Restoration Fund, Government of Canada’s National Wetland Conservation Fund, and Habitat Conservation Trust Foundation.
+We’re grateful for this year’s project funding from the Wildlife Fund-Coca-Cola Canada Restoration Fund, Government of Canada’s National Wetland Conservation Fund and Habitat Conservation Trust Foundation.

 Photos by L. Matthias